kirby-deprecated-plugins/kirby-autologin/readme.md

 ## Usage

 1. Go to your domain and visit `/login` or `/login/your_username`.
-1. If you are on a localhost environment, you should be logged in automatically.
-If you are not, nothing should happpen.
+1. Congratulations, your are logged in!

 ## Options (optional)